 Let’s go back to the coffee shop example.
 If you want to increase local conversion, you will have to target a local audience through SEO or paid ads.
 This can be done in a few different ways.

-- You can specifically focus on keywords that include your location (“coffee shop Auckland,” “brunch cafes Grey Lynn,” etc.) You can partner up with local businesses to write content and keep your strategy within a small radius.
+- You can specifically focus on keywords that include your location (“coffee shop Singapore,” “brunch cafes Grey Lynn,” etc.) You can partner up with local businesses to write content and keep your strategy within a small radius.

 - You can also adjust your AdWords or promotions settings to only target people within a certain area.
 Two out of three smartphone users want their ads customised to their local city or zip code; give these users what they want and encourage conversions by keeping it local.
 Half of all smartphone users who conduct a local search for a store will enter that store within 24 hours.
 Invest more in these ads to drive more conversions.